Shenae2424/COMSOL-FEA-Isolated-Transformer-/README.md

-# Finite Element Analysis of Iolation Transfromer
+# Finite Element Analysis of Isolation Transfromer

 This repositry contains coursework material from my Electrical Machines Module in university